 Essentially, this is an extension of the postponement option.
 This route turns the celebration from a wedding day to a blown out reception, a party, and/or a vow renewal ceremony.
 Couples that opt for this are not as restricted to the traditional wedding structure as the celebration is whatever you want to make it.

 Shave the guest list and carry on virtually.

 The date is the date and we aren’t moving is totally another option for some.
 But what couples can do to keep everyone safe is split their guest list up: allow for certain guests to celebrate in person and the rest view the wedding online.
 This will allow for those that do not feel comfortable physically attending to witness the big day from the comfort of their home.
-Also, it lets the couple be able to socially distance their guests by providing ample room, for those who will be there without infringing on the personal space of other guests.
+Also, it lets the couple be able to socially distance their guests by providing ample room so that those who will be there won’t be infringing on the personal space of other guests.

 So needless to say, there are many opportunities to celebrate even if it requires pushing the wedding off a year or two.
 We hope that whatever route all the fall 2020 couples take is the best route for them but also their loved ones.
 Good luck!